mschulkind/cordova-true-native-ios/README.markdown

 ## Javascript Engine Choice

-The javascript engine behind firefox, SpiderMonkey (referred to throughout as SM), can be used for the javascript engine instead of *UIWebView*.
-Using SpiderMonkey as the engine allows us to access internal interfaces of the javascript engine, leading to many of the improvements mentioned below.
-SpiderMonkey support is provided by [iMonkey](https://github.com/couchbaselabs/iMonkey) which is maintained by Couchbase Labs.
+By choosing either the `Example` target or the `Example iMonkey` target, you can switch between using a UIWebView for javascript or SpiderMonkey (referred to throughout as SM), the javascript engine behind FireFox.
+SpiderMonkey support is provided by [iMonkey](https://github.com/couchbaselabs/iMonkey) which is maintained by [Couchbase Labs](https://github.com/couchbaselabs).

 ## SpiderMonkey Improvements

+Using SpiderMonkey as the engine allows us to access internal interfaces of the javascript engine.
+This increased control is directly responsible for the following improvements:

 * **Memory Usage** The original motiviation for SpiderMonkey support was due to a memory leak I believe was occuring inside the UIWebView, but was fixed through migrating to SpiderMonkey.
 My hypothesis is that UIWebViews don't run their GC immediately upon receiving a memory warning.
 Because we can now manually invoke the GC for SM, we have control and can ensure this happens.